SafoanMiah/web-tracker-app/README.md

 2. **Edit Data**: Update progress directly in the editable table.
 3. **Leaderboard**: View the leaderboard sorted by total scores.
 4. **Visualize Data**: See the progress with a bar chart showing total scores.
+5. **Import/Export Data**: Easily import data from CSV files and export your current data.
+6. **Customize Dashboard**: Select which components of the dashboard to display, such as data frames and analytics.

 ## 🔧 Dependencies